rapastranac/gempba/README.md

 ```

 As you may have noticed, within the termination condition, the solution is captured in a serial fashion.
-This solution is stored in a ```std::pair<int, string>``` data type, where the integer is the reference value associated with the solution.
+This solution is stored in a ```gempba::result``` data type, where the integer is the reference value associated with the solution.
 This reference value is used by the ```MpiScheduler``` when retrieving the global solution by the means of comparing the best value so far against the solutions attained by each process.

 As for the parallel calls, the method ```BranchHandler::try_push_MT(...)``` is changed to ```BranchHandler::try_push_MP(..., serializer)```.